Audio released of Biden interview with special counsel who described him as an ‘elderly man with a poor memory’

 House Republicans sought records relating to the interview, including transcripts and audio recordings, in their long-running impeachment investigation into Biden, which ultimately fizzled out.

-On Friday, Trump told reporters Attorney General Pam Bondi and her team would determine whether the audio should be released.
+On Friday, President Donald Trump told reporters Attorney General Pam Bondi and her team would determine whether the audio should be released.

 “That’s up to Pam [Bondi] and the group.
 I haven’t really looked into,” he said before departing Abu Dhabi.
 “Everybody understands the condition of him.
 I know people that are 89, 90, 92, 93 years old and are literally perfect.
 But Joe was not one of them, and they did a lot of hiding.
 They were they were really playing games.
 And, you know, you can’t do that.
 Our country’s at stake.”